testappio/ios-sdk/README.md

 Required fields in Info.plist file:
 -----------------------------------

-TestAppio SDK requires access to camera roll, to save and get screen recordings and images.
+TestApp.io SDK requires access to camera roll, to save and get screen recordings and images.

 Add these fields to Info.plist if you don't have them already: